 R&D Co-op, Inc. (“R&D”) provides a marketplace for musical artists, athletes, actors, performers, influencers, comedians, and other talent and/or entertainers (“Artists”) to connect with organizations such as networks, studios, publishers, brands, media companies, marketing/advertising agencies, and similar entities (“Organizations”) to facilitate transactions between Artists and Organizations (the “R&D Co-op”).
 For purposes of this Agreement and related SOWs, Artist and Organization are each members of the R&D Co-op located at www.rad.inc where the Artist and the Organization have each agreed to adhere to the R&D Terms of Service and Privacy Policy.

-Subject to this Agreement, Artists and Organizations may contract for the provision of professional and/or creative services or enter into partnership, product placement, and similar business relationships by executing one of more SOWs that set forth (i) the identity of the contracting parties; (ii) the scope of the services to be performed, (iii) a description of the service deliverables, and the agreed-upon ownership rights therein; (iv) the project schedule and estimated delivery dates; and (v) the agreed-up amount and timing of compensation.
-Such Services may include, without limitation the following: (i) producing, creating, and exploiting literary, artistic, dramatic, and musical works; (ii) rendering services as a performer, author, actor, recording artist, musician, composer, arranger, writer, dancer, producer, and publisher; (iii) producing, creating, acting in and on, appearing in and on, and performing in and on radio productions, television productions, stage productions, motion picture productions, internet streaming productions, and other recordings; (iv) advertising and promoting or otherwise engaging in public relations, merchandising, testimonials, commercial tie-ups, endorsements; and (v) making personal appearances of any kind.
+Subject to this Agreement, Artists and Organizations may contract for the provision of professional and/or creative services or enter into partnership, product placement, and similar business relationships by executing one of more SOWs that set forth (i) the identity of the contracting parties; (ii) the nature and scope of the services to be performed, (iii) a description of the service deliverables, and the ownership rights to the deliverables; (iv) the project schedule and estimated delivery dates; and (v) the amount and timing of compensation.
+Such Services may include, without limitation the following: (i) producing, creating, and exploiting literary, artistic, dramatic, and musical works, developing generative AI products; (ii) rendering services as a performer, author, actor, athlete, avatar, gamer, chef, comedian, designer, recording artist, fine artist, musician, composer, arranger, writer, song writer, dancer, director, entrepreneur, magician, model, photographer, producer, publisher, and/or speaker; (iii) producing, creating, acting in and on, appearing in and on, and performing in and on radio productions, television productions, stage productions, speaking engagements, social posts, branded content, music videos, seeding, motion picture productions, internet streaming productions (such as online events such as livestreaming, AR/VR/Digital NIL/Avatar events), generative AI, and various types of recordings; (iv) advertising and promoting, tour sponsorships, or otherwise engaging in public relations, merchandising, testimonials, commercial tie-ups, endorsements; and (v) making personal appearances of any kind.

 Any SOW attached hereto will form a part of this Agreement, and will be subject to the terms and conditions contained herein.
 In the event of a conflict between the terms of this Agreement and the terms contained in any agreed SOW, the terms set forth in the relevant SOW will prevail to the extent of such conflict, but solely with respect to the Project and Services provided under such SOW.